Were you Charged with Violation of Probation, Florida?

 In Miami and Fort Lauderdale, as well as throughout the state of Florida, a court may sentence a defendant convicted of a non-capital crime who does not pose a threat to society to probation as an alternative to incarceration.
 A defendant does not have a right to probation; rather, probation is described as a “state of grace.”
 The court is responsible for determining the terms and conditions of a defendant’s probation.
 These conditions may include among them the following, that the probationer shall:

-- Report to the probation supervisors as directed
+- Report to the probation supervisors as directed.

-- Permit probation supervisors to visit him or her at his or her home or elsewhere
+- Permit probation supervisors to visit him or her at his or her home or elsewhere.

-- Remain within a specified place
+- Remain within a specified place.

-- Live without violating any law
+- Live without violating any law.

-- Not associate with persons engaged in criminal activities
+- Not associate with persons engaged in criminal activities.

-- Be prohibited from possessing, carrying, or owning any firearm
+- Be prohibited from possessing, carrying, or owning any firearm.

-- Submit to random drug testing
+- Submit to random drug testing.

 Violation of Probation in Florida

-As a probationer, there are two ways you can violate your probation: a substantive (new law) violation or a technical violation.
-A substantive (new law) violation occurs when you are charged for committing a new crime while on probation (i.e., you are charged with a DUI while on probation for a theft charge).
-A technical violation occurs when you violate any term or condition of you probation (i.e., missing a meeting with a probation officer or owning a firearm while on probation).
+When it comes to the act of violation of probation, Florida has two main types of probation violations: a substantive (new law) violation or a technical violation.
+A substantive (new law) violation occurs when you are charged with committing a new crime while on probation (i.e., you are charged with a DUI while on probation for a theft charge).
+A technical violation occurs when you violate any term or condition of your probation (i.e., missing a meeting with a probation officer or owning a firearm while on probation).
 If the probation officer alleges that you committed a technical violation, he will complete an affidavit of violation of probation.
 Depending on the probation officer’s recommendation in the affidavit, a warrant may be issued for your arrest and once arrested, you may have to wait in county jail until your violation of probation hearing.
-A violation of probation hearing is handled differently than the criminal proceedings used for a substantive violation.
-In a violation of probation hearing for a technical violation:

 - You do not have the right to a jury trial;

-- The prosecutor only has to prove your guilt by a preponderance of evidence standard (a much lower standard than the “beyond a reasonable doubt” standard used at criminal proceedings);
+- The prosecutor only has to prove your guilt by a preponderance of evidence standard (a much lower standard than the “beyond a reasonable doubt” standard used at criminal proceedings)

 - Hearsay is admissible against you; and